liuyangly25/traffic_sign_classifier/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data distribution.
+It is a bar chart showing the data distribution based on different signs.

-![alt text][image1]
+![Sign Distribution][image1]

 ###Design and Test a Model Architecture